 The recent decade-long market rise will certainly come to an end someday.
 As mentioned earlier, a so-called "black swan" event may be the catalyst.
 But even if the market's rise doesn't "end" but merely corrects by a dramatic amount, stay calm.
 The next time you hear the words "It's different this time" or "Earnings don't matter," be skeptical.
 Employees with equity compensation and company shares who embraced a healthy degree of skepticism during the run-up in stock prices, and made the decision to take some profits, are glad they did when events they never anticipated intervene to cause the markets to drop.
 Once markets begin to fall, it can be difficult to find a good place to exit so the best choice may end up being to ride it out.

 5. Don't be stubborn!

 After option exercises or restricted stock vesting, avoid using tax-deferral strategies beyond the point where the market's effect on your holdings erases the hoped-for advantage from long-term capital gains rates.
 For ISOs this differential is only 9%, or the difference between an ordinary tax obligation in the top bracket (37%) and the maximum AMT rate (28%).
-Declines in price beyond this limit mean that the advantage of paying long-term capital gains rates on an ISO stock sale at some point in the future (and recovering some portion of the AMT paid in the year of exercise) is erased.
+Declines in price beyond this limit mean that the advantage of paying long-term capital gains rates on an ISO stock sale at some point in the future (and recovering some portion of the AMT you may have paid in the year of exercise) is erased.
 For reference, in February 2020 the market declined 10% in just four days (February 24–28).

 6. Focus on face value.